Back to blog

 1. Underfunded Reserves

 The reserve fund is the HOA's savings account for major repairs.
-When it's underfunded, the money for that new roof or elevator modernization has to come from somewhere — and that somewhere is your wallet, via a special assessment.
+When it's underfunded, the money for that new roof or elevator modernization has to come from somewhere.
+That somewhere is your wallet, via a special assessment.

 2. Pending Litigation

-What to look for: Any mention of pending lawsuits in the disclosure documents.
-Also check the meeting minutes — boards often discuss litigation in meetings before formal disclosures are updated.
+What to look for: any mention of pending lawsuits in the disclosure documents.
+Also check the meeting minutes.
+Boards often discuss litigation in meetings well before formal disclosures get updated.

 3. Rental Restrictions